timeware® takes General Data Protection Regulation (GDPR) very seriously

 We will also discuss how long certain information needs to be kept by the company for people classed as employed or as a leaver.
 We will then create a series of GDPR housekeeping scripts that will ensure these rules are upheld.

-Please note that timeware® will never delete any personal data.
-We think it is much safer that timeware® operates within your data controller’s policies and highlights data that requires deletion.
+Please note that the timeware® software will never automatically delete any personal data.
+We think it is much safer that timeware® operates within your data controller's policies and highlights data that requires deletion.
 This will always be completed by your data controller and is fully audited.

 Some example GDPR housekeeping scripts: